Hamburger Menu IconMenu Close Icon

 By Bassi Gruen LSW

-Anxiety is a normal response to stress and will often show up when you’re facing a deadline at work, cramming for a test, or facing a serious decision.
+Ever find yourself feeling nervous for no reason with sweaty palms, a racing heart, or tension in your gut?
+It's anxiety that you’re feeling, which is a normal stress response and will often show up when you’re facing a deadline at work, cramming for a test, or facing a serious decision.
+But, understanding anxiety is crucial to managing its symptoms later on.

 Anxiety can be beneficial, serving as a warning system for danger and uncertainty.
 It can give you a boost of energy and sharpen your mind.